-PURPOSE: This rule establishes procedures for pharmacists to administer drugs and devices pursuant to medical prescription orders.
+PURPOSE: This rule establishes procedures for pharmacists to administer medication pursuant to a medical prescription order.

-- (1) A pharmacist may administer drugs pursuant to a medical prescription order. - (2) The pharmacist may not delegate the administration to another person, except to a pharmacist intern who has met qualifications under subsections (3)(B), (C), and (E) and is working under the direct supervision of a pharmacist qualified to administer drugs pursuant to a medical prescription order. - (3) Pharmacist Qualifications.
-A pharmacist who is administering drugs pursuant to a medical prescription order must- - (A) Hold a current, unrestricted license to practice pharmacy in this state; - (B) Hold a current provider level cardiopulmonary resuscitation (CPR) certification issued by the American Heart Association or the American Red Cross or equivalent; - (C) Successfully complete a certificate program in the administration of drugs accredited by the Accreditation Council for Pharmacy Education (ACPE) or a similar health authority or professional body approved by the State Board of Pharmacy.
-The certificate program must cover all routes of administration the pharmacist utilizes; - (D) Complete a minimum of two (2) hours of continuing education per calendar year related to administration of drugs.
-A pharmacist may use the continuing education hours required in this subsection as part of the total continuing education hours required for pharmacist license renewal; - (E) Maintain documentation of the above requirements; and - (F) On a yearly basis prior to administering drugs, notify the State Board of Pharmacy of their qualifications to do so.
-This notification shall include the types of drugs being administered, and a statement that the pharmacist meets the requirements of subsections (A), (B), (C), and (D) of this section.
+- (1) A pharmacist who complies with the provisions of this rule may administer drugs and devices pursuant to a medical prescription order, including vaccines. - (2) Except as otherwise provided by law, a pharmacist may not delegate medication administration to another person, except to an intern pharmacist who has met the qualifications under subsections (3)(B)-(E) and is working under the direct supervision of a pharmacist who has met the qualifications to administer drugs pursuant to a medical prescription order.
+Proof of an intern's compliance with subsections (3)(B)-(E) must be maintained by both the supervising pharmacist and the intern pharmacist for a minimum of two (2) years. - (3) Pharmacist Qualifications.
+A pharmacist who is administering drugs pursuant to a medical prescription order must first file a Notification of Intent to administer drugs by medical prescription order with the board.
+To file a Notification of Intent, a pharmacist must- - (A) Hold a current Missouri pharmacist license; - (B) Hold a current healthcare provider level cardiopulmonary resuscitation (CPR) certification or Basic Life Support certification issued by the American Heart Association, the American Red Cross, or an equivalent organization.
+The certificate program must have included an in-person skills assessment; - (C) Have successfully completed a certificate program in medication administration and emergency procedures accredited by the Accreditation Council for Pharmacy Education (ACPE), provided by an ACPE or regionally accredited pharmacy or medical school/college or approved by the Board of Pharmacy.
+The required training program must provide instruction in- - 1.
+Administration techniques, including hands-on training in routes of administration; - 2.
+Drug storage and handling; - 3.
+Informed consent requirements; - 4.
+Pre- and post- administration assessment and counseling; - 5.
+Biohazard waste disposal; and